DeForest Kelley: Early life

 Before the end of his first year at Conyers, Kelley was regularly putting to use his musical talents, and often sang solo in morning church services.
 Kelley wanted to become a doctor like his uncle, but his family could not afford to send him to medical school.
 He began singing on local radio shows, including an appearance on WSB AM in Atlanta.
 As a result of Kelley's radio work, he won an engagement with Lou Forbes and his orchestra at the Paramount Theater.

 In 1934, the family left Conyers for Decatur, Georgia.
 He attended the Decatur Boys High School, where he played on the Decatur Bantams baseball team.
 Kelley also played football and other sports.
 Before his graduation in 1938, Kelley got a job as a drugstore car hop.
 He spent his weekends working in the local theaters.

-He made his film debut in New Moon (1940), and nearly secured the lead role in This Gun for Hire (1942), but Alan Ladd was chosen instead.
+He made his film debut in the chorus of New Moon (1940), and nearly secured the lead role in This Gun for Hire (1942), but Alan Ladd was chosen instead.

 During World War II, Kelley served as an enlisted man in the United States Army Air Forces from March 10, 1943, to January 28, 1946, assigned to the First Motion Picture Unit with the rank of private first class.
 After an extended stay in Long Beach, California, Kelley decided to pursue an acting career and relocate to Southern California permanently, living for a time with his uncle Casey.
 He worked as an usher in a local theater to earn enough money for the move.
 Kelley's mother encouraged her son in his new career goal, but his father disliked the idea.
-While in California, Kelley was spotted by a Paramount Pictures scout while doing a United States Navy training film.
+While in California, Kelley was spotted by a Paramount Pictures scout while appearing in a United States Navy training film.

 In 1945, Kelley married Carolyn Charlotte Meagher Dowling.
-They had no children.